 Overall Experience + Qualifications

 Youth Development Experience

-You have solid knowledge of adolescent developmental phases, have practiced positive and constructive approaches to youth development, and are familiar with best practices in social and emotional learning (SEL) programs.
+You have knowledge of adolescent developmental phases, have practiced positive and constructive approaches to youth development, and are familiar with best practices in social and emotional learning (SEL) programs.

 You value and have experience creating safe and brave spaces that promotes inclusion, belonging, and empathy.